abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

     > - A zero-argument function, which is only called when the user gives a positive answer.
     > - A function with arguments, which is called in either case and returns an answer.

-- **Arrow functions:**
-  - Do not have `this`
-  - Do not have `arguments` variable
-  - Can’t be called with `new`
-  - They also don’t have `super`
-  - There’s a difference between an `arrow function` => and a regular function called with `.bind(this)`:
-    - `.bind(this)` creates a “bound version” of the function.
-    - The `arrow =>` doesn’t create any binding.
-The function simply doesn’t have this.
-The lookup of this is made exactly the same way as a regular variable search: in the outer lexical environment.
 - **eval()** built-in function

   - it allows to execute a string of code.